From visiting our local parks to tending to plants indoors, spending quality time with nature has been proven to have a positive effect on our mood

 - Add 10 minutes to your journey.
-If you are commuting to work or having to travel for other essential reasons, try getting off a stop early or parking your car a little further from your destination if you can.
+If you are commuting, try getting off a stop early or parking your car a little further from your destination if you can.
 Walking part of your journey is a great way to spend more time outdoors.
 If you are walking the whole journey, check the map beforehand to see if there are new routes or green spaces you can take a detour through.

 - If you are after something new, history walks are a great way to learn more about your local area.
 Historic England has a list of self-guided virtual heritage walking tours here.
 The National Trust (UK), Visit Scotland and Visit Wales also has a range of walks and outdoor activities listed on their websites.
 If you are looking for something more local, try contacting your nearest local history society for suggestions or search for local history walks near me.

 Just sitting in my garden and noticing the wildlife about me really helps me, as does taking my dog for a walk.
 I always try to go somewhere a little more ‘wild’ – a park, a country lane, a local nature reserve – than around the block, as this means I can look out for more wildlife.

 For me, it’s going for a really long walk at the weekend.
 Being in your final year of Uni is quite stressful, I work hard through the week.
 Reward yourself at the weekend.
 It clears your head and makes everything better.

 Nature can be a wonderful source of inspiration for all kinds of creative activities.
 You could try drawing the view from your window, making your own bird feeder, or pressing flowers.

 For young explorers, the National Trust 50 things to do before you're 11¾ activity list is full of fun, creative outdoor activities.

 Nature photography has helped me so much.
 Leaving the house, exercise, fresh air and a nice task for my mind to focus on = a perfect break from all the stress and uncertainty